AnthonyCBlanco/secondBrain/README.md

 Feel free to check it out <3

-As of April 2025 I have notes for
+As of April 2025 I have notes for:
 - Trigonometry
 - Discrete Math